Zirconium Alloy

 R = 13.9·P1/6·exp(−1.47/kBT)

-The oxidation rate R is here expressed in gram/(cm2·second); P is the pressure in atmosphere, that is the factor P1/6 = 1 at ambient pressure; the activation energy is 1.47 eV; kB is the Boltzmann constant (8.617×10−5 eV/K) and T is the absolute temperature in kelvins.
+The oxidation rate R is here expressed in gram/(cm2·second); P is the pressure in the atmosphere, that is, the factor P1/6 = 1 at ambient pressure; the activation energy is 1.47 eV; kB is the Boltzmann constant (8.617×10−5 eV/K), and T is the absolute temperature in kelvins.

-The most commonly used alloy, to date, in PWRs, has been Zircaloy 4, however currently this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
-The maximum temperature, at which zirconium alloys can be used in water cooled reactors, depends on their corrosion resistance.
-Alloys of type Zircalloy, in which tin is the basic alloying element that provides improvement of their mechanical properties, have a wide distribution in the world.
-However in this case, the decrease of corrosion resistance in water and steam is taken place that resulted in the need for additional alloying.
+To date, the most commonly used alloy in PWRs has been Zircaloy 4.
+However, currently, this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
+The maximum temperature at which zirconium alloys can be used in water-cooled reactors depends on their corrosion resistance.
+Alloys of type Zircalloy, in which tin is the basic alloying element that improves their mechanical properties, have a wide distribution worldwide.
+However, in this case, the corrosion resistance in water and steam is decreased, resulting in the need for additional alloying.
 The improvement brought about by the additive niobium probably involves a different mechanism.
-High corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with formation of protective films.
+The high corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with the formation of protective films.

 Fuel Cladding Integrity – Postulated Accidents

 - LOCA conditions.
-LOCA (loss of coolant accident) accidents are postulated accidents that result in a loss of reactor coolant at a rate in excess of the capability of the reactor makeup system from breaks in the reactor coolant pressure boundary, up to and including a break equivalent in size to the double-ended rupture of the largest pipe of the reactor coolant system.
-LOCA conditions are associated with rapid decrease in system pressure, cladding balloning, rupture and high temperature steam oxidation.
+LOCA (loss of coolant accident) accidents are postulated accidents that result in a loss of reactor coolant at a rate over the capability of the reactor makeup system from breaks in the reactor coolant pressure boundary, up to and including a break equivalent in size to the double-ended rupture of the largest pipe of the reactor coolant system.
+LOCA conditions are associated with a rapid decrease in system pressure, cladding ballooning, rupture, and high-temperature steam oxidation.
 In January 1974, the USNRC published 10 CFR 50.46 establishing acceptance criteria for the ECCSs for LWRs, addressing safety limits that must be assured under LOCA conditions:

-- Maximum zircaloy cladding temperature (Peak Cladding Temperature),
+- The maximum zircaloy cladding temperature (Peak Cladding Temperature),

-- Maximum amount of hydrogen generated by chemical reaction of the zirconium alloy with water and/or steam,
+- The maximum amount of hydrogen generated by the chemical reaction of the zirconium alloy with water and/or steam,

 - Coolable core geometry,

 - Non-LOCA conditions.
-Non-LOCA conditions that affect fuel cladding integrity typically include accidents as a main steamline break (MSLB) and reactivity initiated accidents (RIAs).
-MSLBs are associated with power excursion and with the risk of departure from nucleate boiling, which results in high temperature steam oxidation.
-RIAs consist of postulated accidents which involve a sudden and rapid insertion of positive reactivity.
+Non-LOCA conditions affecting fuel cladding integrity typically include a main steamline break (MSLB) and reactivity-initiated accidents (RIAs).
+MSLBs are associated with power excursion and the risk of departure from nucleate boiling, resulting in high-temperature steam oxidation.
+RIAs consist of postulated accidents involving a sudden and rapid positive reactivity insertion.
 In these accidents, the large and rapid deposition of energy in the fuel can result in melting, fragmentation, and dispersal of fuel.
-The mechanical action associated with fuel dispersal can be sufficient to destroy the cladding and the rod-bundle geometry of the fuel and produce pressure pulses in the primary system.
+The mechanical action associated with fuel dispersal can be sufficient to destroy the fuel’s cladding and rod-bundle geometry and produce pressure pulses in the primary system.

 See also: Enthalpy of Nuclear Fuel